brise105/IRC-Client/README.md

 **Windows:**

-* Method 1: non-automated  compile & execution (only requires JDK enviornment)
+* Method 1: non-automated  compile & execution (only requires JDK environment)

     * 1a) cd to /IRCClient/chatclient/